mstrens/oXs_on_RP2040/README.md

  * the altitude and the vertical speed when connected to a pressure sensor (optional)
  * GPS data (longitude, latitude, speed, altitude,...) (optional)

-It can also provide 9 or 10 PWM RC channels (channels 1...4 and 6...9) from a CRSF or a Sbus signal.
+It can also provide 10 PWM RC channels from a CRSF (ELRS) or a Sbus (Frsky) signal.

 It can also provide a Sbus signal (only from CRSF/ELRS signal; for Frsky Sbus is provided by the Frsky Receiver itself.